-3 Proceedings to enforce IP rights
+Proceedings to enforce IP rights

-What types of legal or administrative proceedings are available for enforcing IP rights?
-To the extent your jurisdiction has both legal and administrative enforcement options for IP rights, briefly describe their interrelationship, if any.
+3 What types of legal or administrative proceedings are available for enforcing IP rights?
+To the extent your jurisdiction has both legal and administrative enforcement options for IP rights, briefly describe their interrelationship, if any?

 US federal courts resolve patent, copyright and trademark infringement suits, largely brought through private party civil litigation.
-Although state courts normally resolve trade secret violations, federal courts have jurisdiction under the DTSA.
+Although state courts normally resolve trade secret violations, federal courts might resolve these disputes as part of disputes involving federal law issues

 Administrative proceedings are handled in numerous different tribunals.
 The ITC adjudicates private claims of infringement by imported goods under section 337.
 The USPTO also holds administrative proceedings.
-The America Invents Act of 2011 created the Patent Trial and Appeal Board within the USPTO, which conducts trials dealing with inter partes review, post grant review, covered business method patent reviews and derivation proceedings, and hears appeals from adverse patent examiner decisions in patent applications and reexamination proceedings.
+The America Invents Act of 2011 created the Patent Trial and Appeal Board within the USPTO, which conducts trials dealing with inter partes review, post-grant review, covered business method patent reviews and derivation proceedings, and hears appeals from adverse patent examiner decisions in patent applications and re-examination proceedings.
 Relatedly, the USPTO's Trademark Trial and Appeal Board is responsible for adjudicating petitions opposing proposed trademark registrations and appeals from USPTO examiners denying registration of marks, as well as handling concurrent use and interference proceedings.
 Appeals from the USPTO and ITC can be further appealed to the US Court of Appeals for the Federal Circuit.